anantagrawal001/Stock-price-prediction-using-fbprophet/README.md

 "exide_stock.csv" is the csv file containing the historical stock data of Exide Industries Limited.

-"exide_predicted.xml" is the xml file containing the predicted stock prices of Exide Industries Limited.
+"forcast.xcsv" is the xml file containing the predicted stock prices of Exide Industries Limited.

-"exide_predicted.png" is the png file containing the chart showing the trend of original and predicted stock prices.

 Usage